-There are several other secured credit cards with $5,000 limits that you can get with bad credit, including the Wells Fargo Secured Card.
-It’s possible to deposit as much as $10,000 with the Wells Fargo Secured Card, but you will have to pay a $25 annual fee.
-Some of your other options include the Aeromexico Secured and First National Secured credit cards.
-And of them can help you rebuild your credit and eventually qualify for an unsecured $5,000 credit card limit.
+There are a few other secured credit cards with $5,000 limits that you can get with bad credit.
+Some of your options include the First National and U.S. Bank Secured Visa credit cards.
+And any of them can help you rebuild your credit and eventually qualify for an unsecured $5,000 credit card limit.

 Unless your income is really high, you have no debt, and your financial problems are long behind you, you will not be able to get an unsecured credit card with a $5,000 limit with bad credit.
-Unsecured cards with $5,000 limits are usually available only to people with good credit (700+ credit score).
-So you’ll need to start off with a secured card.
+Unsecured cards with $5,000 limits are usually available only to people with good credit.
+So, you’ll need to start off with a secured card.

 Here are the best credit cards you can get with a $5,000 limit with bad credit:

 Another way to get a credit card with a $5,000 limit with bad credit is to become an authorized user.
 When you’re an authorized user on someone else’s credit card, you’ll share a credit line with them.
 You’ll also rebuild your credit if the primary cardholder pays the bills on time.